Edict of Fontainebleau: Edict of Nantes

 The Edict of Nantes had been issued on 13 April 1598 by Henry IV of France and granted the Calvinist Protestants of France, also known as Huguenots, substantial rights in the predominantly-Catholic state.
 Henry aimed at promoting civil unity by the edict.
-The edict treated some Protestants with tolerance and opened a path for secularism.
-It offered general freedom of conscience to individuals and many specific concessions to the Protestants, such as amnesty and the reinstatement of their civil rights, including the rights to work in any field, including for the state, and to bring grievances directly to the king.
+The edict offered general freedom of conscience to individuals and many specific concessions to the Protestants, such as amnesty and the reinstatement of their civil rights, including the rights to work in any field, including for the state, and to bring grievances directly to the king.
 It marked the end of the French Wars of Religion, which had afflicted France during the second half of the 16th century.